kushagra1198/CodeMix-Data-Sentiment-Analysis/README.md

 # CodeMix Data Sentiment Analysis
 In this project, implemention of sentimental analysis for Hindi-English(code-mix) data is presented.
-The data is collected from public Facebook pages of popular celebrities in India.
+The data is collected from public pages on social media platform.
 The dataset was created by Ameya Prabhu et. al (IIITH), it contains comments from Facebook users on the pages/posts of popular Indian celebrities.
 The task is to perform sentimental analysis of the data which is effectively just a text classification problem.

 # About the dataset
 The dataset contains comments which are classified into three categories - positive, negative and neutral.
 Out of 3987 comments 50% are neutral, 35% are positive and 15% negative.